BadFactor/VisualNodes/README.md

 - and then compile them in the application

 ## NODES ITSELF, THE ADVANCED!
-- You can make your own nodes
-- or use existing ones!
-- You can Delete them
-- save & open them
-- & link them
-- and then compile them in the application
+- if you know Luna Lang, this can be for you!
+- each node can have Buttons, Progressbars, and different bars or buttons too!

+***Notice: these are default ones and cant be